 3 credits

-In addition to being out in the field, there are a few other internship requirements: 1) Group check-ins, 2) Career building workshops and 3) reflective writing.
+In addition to being out in the field, there are a few other internship requirements: 1) Group check-ins, 2) Reflective writing 3) Evaluation and Feedback on your Internship experience.

 Your internship supervisor will also be asked complete a form for mid-term and final feedback that will be shared with you.